 Everyone in the Bensalem Township School District recognizes the importance of having school safety procedures in all our schools.
 In order to create a climate that fosters learning and growth, we must be able to create a safe and supportive atmosphere in each of the district's nine school buildings.
 The district's Safe Schools Plan, a district wide emergency response plan, is continually updated to provide ongoing strategies to deal with situations that could impact our students and school community.

 The Administration and School Board is committed to providing our students with safe schools and a safe learning environment.
-In the months and weeks ahead, all of our safety plans will be again reviewed by our Board, principals, local law enforcement officials, and other safety professionals.
+Our safety plans are consistenly reviewed by our Board, principals, local law enforcement officials, and other safety professionals.
 Using their recommendations, modifications and additions to this plan will be made.
 In this analysis, we will also be examining physical plant issues such as the entrance, egress and safety mechanisms in place in all nine schools.
 We are committed to having the safest schools possible.

 While the entirety of the district's Safe Schools plan will not be released to the public, included in those measures are the following underpinnings.

-Members of the school community review emergency procedures on a regular basis and update plans to reflect current staffing and facility needs.
+Members of Bensalem's First Responders and school officials review emergency procedures on a regular basis and update plans to reflect current staffing and facility needs.

 Drills are conducted and are immediately evaluated.
 Professional development is offered in several crisis management areas.